Jemoka/sanity/README.md

 # sanity
-gotta have a site, y'know?
+gotta have a site, y'know...